Denny Way Sediment Remediation Project

 A mechanical dredge on a barge excavated the area and loaded a second barge with contaminated sediment.
 The second barge transferred the sediment to trucks and trains for transport to a landfill.
 Roughly 14,000 cubic yards of sediment was removed.
 After dredging, the excavated area was backfilled with clean sand, armor rock and habitat-enhancing gravel to match the seabed's existing grade and improve the site as shallow-water nearshore habitat.

-King County is committed to protecting the environment throughout the cleanup.
+King County is committed to protecting the environment throughout our cleanups.
 To reduce sediment dispersal and turbidity, King County crews used careful dredging methods that disturb the least amount of sediment possible.
 Transport barges carrying excavated sediment were lined with filters to limit contaminants draining into Elliott Bay.
-In addition, the project's timing avoided salmon migration periods.
-Inspectors on site monitored water quality around the work area to ensure these precautions are fully employed and sufficient.
+In addition, the project was scheduled to avoided salmon migration periods.
+Inspectors on site monitored water quality around the work area to ensure these precautions were fully employed and sufficient.

 The project site is located along the northeastern shoreline in Elliott Bay and is adjacent to Myrtle Edwards Park at the foot of Denny Way in Seattle, Washington.

 The Denny Way CSO regulator station is located at 3165 Alaskan Way.
 The Denny Way historical CSO outfall was located along a riprap bulkhead on the shoreline.
 This outfall has since been removed, and a 2005 King County project now controls sewage and stormwater overflows near the shoreline.

 Replacement materials added after dredging will improve the site as nearshore habitat.
 Jan.
 17, 2008